hannahtinkler/bitbuddy/README.md

 #### Automatically opt to close source branch
 Automatically checks 'close branch after pull request is merged' when opening a PR

+#### Automatically hide white space changes on PR load
+Will automatically redirect to the whitespace-hidden version of the PR.
+The user can still view the version with whitespace by clicking the 'show whitespace' button